pcanz/pPEG/docs/Design-for-Simplicity.md

     month = [0-9]*2
     day   = [0-9]*2

-The parse tree from parsing the input “2022-03-04” can be diplayed as:
+The parse tree from parsing the input “2022-03-04” can be displayed as:

 	date
 	├─year "2022"
 	├─month "03"
 	└─day "04"

-Or it may be diplayed as an XML markup:
+Or it may be displayed as an XML markup:

 	<date><year>2022</year>-<month>03</month>-<day>04</day></date>